-You may submit a request to the College to have your answers re-scored.
+You may submit a request to the College to have your score verified.
 Your request must be received by the College within 30 days of receiving your exam results.
-There is a $50 fee for re-scoring of the exam.
-The fee can be paid by only by cheque.
-To submit a request for re-scoring please email firstname.lastname@example.org , with the subject line “Re-scoring Request.”
+There is a $50 fee for score verification of the exam.
+The fee can be paid only or by cheque.
+To submit a request for rescoring please email email@example.com , with the subject line “Score Verification”.
 Please include your full legal name and the date you wrote the exam.

 You are allowed a total of three attempts, or four years (whichever comes first) from the date you were first approved to write the exam.
 Following a second unsuccessful attempt, you cannot write again without the permission of the College’s Registration Committee.

 Meazure Learning provides 24/7 technical support.
 If you lose connection and you cannot reconnect you will not be able to resume the exam.
 The College and the exam provider will investigate such incidents on a case-by-case basis.
-If approved you will be allowed to write the exam on an alternate date.
-We highly recommend candidates have strong, hard-wired internet prior to connecting to the proctor to avoid any technical issues.
+If approved you will be allowed to reschedule your exam for the next business day; however an additional fee will apply.
+The rescheduling fee can be paid only by check payable to the College of Kinesiologists of Ontario.
+The check must be submitted within two weeks after the scheduled exam.
+We highly recommend that candidates have strong, hard-wired internet prior to connecting to the proctor to avoid any technical issues.

 The College follows recommendations from Public Health and the Ontario government regarding the COVID-19 pandemic.
 Please note that some test centres may not be open or available due to the restrictions that may be in place at the time of your exam.

-The examination fee is $400.
-Applicants have three attempts or four years whichever comes first to pass the exam.
-If you failed and wish to re-take the exam you have to pay the examination fee of $400 for each attempt.
+Applicants have three attempts or four years (whichever comes first) to pass the exam.
+If you failed and wish to re-take the exam, you have to pay the examination fee for each attempt.

 Please notify us by email by the application deadline that you wish to re-take the exam and we will inform you of next steps.
 You are not required to resubmit your online application or any documents.

-In general, applicants who wish to register for their second attempt are required to submit the Exam Registration Form, Payment of $400 and must book their exam with the exam provider.
-Once you are ready to re-take the exam please notify us at email@example.com
+In general, applicants who wish to register for their second attempt are required to submit the Exam Registration Form and the exam fee and must book their exam with the exam provider.
+Once you are ready to re-take the exam please notify us at firstname.lastname@example.org

 If you wish to register for the third and last attempt on the exam you must submit a Remediation Plan to the Registration Committee for approval.
 Please submit the plan way in advance so the College can prepare a referral.